Avabjwill/API-Documentation/README.md

-# Unofficial Fox API in Python
+# Fox API in Python

-This is an unofficial api for Fox application in python.
-With this api you are able to call and fetch specific user information as well as much more.
+Behind this API is a software layer connecting and optimizing communications networks around the world to allow your users to call and fetch specific user information as well as much more.

 ## Table of Contents
 - [Getting Started](#getting-started)